This time, I would like to share my experience when I was late in my third month with the company.

 I was 10 billion percent at fault, so I just apologized to all the supervisors involved in the situation.

-I thought, "It's the end of the world ・・・・" so many times already, and I was so miserable and scared that I couldn't stop crying.
+Already, "It's the end of the world・・・・" I thought so many times already, and I was so miserable, depressed, and couldn't stop crying.

 Later, after apologizing in passing, I managed to calm myself by frantically searching the Internet for examples of similar mistakes I had made.